-- Knowledge of the primary activities and operations of the organization - A solid grounding in business and finance - A good understanding of internal control concepts - Financial literacy (i.e., an understanding of basic financial terminology and the ability to read and interpret financial statements) - Knowledge of business risk and ability to link key operational and financial risks to related controls and control processes - An understanding of compliance issues unique to the organization
+- Knowledge of the primary activities and operations of the institution - A solid grounding in business and finance - A good understanding of internal control concepts - Financial literacy (i.e., an understanding of basic financial terminology and the ability to read and interpret financial statements) - Knowledge of business risk and ability to link key operational and financial risks to related controls and control processes - An understanding of compliance issues unique to the institution

 One or more members should be a financial expert, possessing professional knowledge of financial reporting (including GAAP) and internal controls over financial reporting.
-Ideally, the financial expert should have specific knowledge of financial reporting practices used by not-for-profit organizations.
+Ideally, the financial expert should have specific knowledge of financial reporting practices used by colleges and universities.

-Of course, the supply of individuals with such backgrounds will vary considerably from one organization to the next.
-If your organization does not have board members with a financial background, you should actively recruit bankers, accountants and other financial professionals to fill this need.
+Of course, the supply of individuals with such backgrounds will vary considerably from one institution to the next.
+If your college or university does not have board members with a financial background, you should actively recruit bankers, accountants and other financial professionals to fill this need.